HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 • Accuracy of Information: Ensure all details, especially names and addresses, are consistent across all documents and the application form.
 Even minor spelling differences can lead to rejection.

 • Timelines for Processing: While the HOF has 30 days to approve, the overall processing time for an Aadhaar update can take up to 90 days from the date of final submission.
-Plan accordingly and don’t expect instant changes.
+Plan accordingly, as instant changes should not be expected.

 • Using Official Website Only: Always conduct your application on the official UIDAI website (uidai.gov.in).
 This protects your personal data and ensures you’re following the correct, secure procedure.